spatialeye/NetCon/content/8 API/Results/Connection Or Path Results/CustomAssetId.md

 tags:
   - ApiResult
   - CustomAssetId
-  - Barrier
 ---
 # CustomAssetId

 Type of: _boolean_
-Unique: __

 Company wide unique id of the asset.
+Note that one asset can have several connections.